daitamae/MAC0499/index.md

-#  Building an inteligent system to detect respiratory insufficiency
+#  Building an Inteligent System to Detect Respiratory Insufficiency

-Page for the discipline MAC0499 - Capstone Project - from IME-USP.
+Page for the discipline MAC0499 - Capstone Project - at IME-USP.

 ### **Members:** Vitor Daisuke Tamae (10705620)

 ### **Supervisors:**
   - Prof. Dr. Alfredo Goldman
   - Prof. Dr. Marcelo Finger
-  - MSc.
+  - M.Sc.
 Renato Cordeiro Ferreira

 ### **Summary:**

-Respiratory insufficiency or failure is a well-known medical symptom resultant from the inadequate gas exchange performed by the respiratory system.
-In 2020, respiratory insufficiency was identified as one of the severe symptoms of COVID-19 infection.
-The symptom is aggravated by a condition called _silent hypoxia_, low blood oxygen concentration without breath shortness, which particularly hinders its diagnosis.
+Respiratory insufficiency is a symptom caused by the inadequate gas exchange performed by the respiratory system.
+[SPIRA](https://spira.ime.usp.br/coleta/) is a research project created during the COVID-19 pandemic to detect respiratory insufficiency via speech recognition based on Machine Learning models.
+The project is currently preparing to train a new generation of models that will be validated in hospitals with the help of medical personnel.
+Due to the demand for validation, one of the steps of this preparation phase is to build a new system that applies these models.
-[SPIRA](https://spira.ime.usp.br/coleta/) is a research project created during the COVID-19 pandemic to identify respiratory insufficiency via speech recordings with Machine Learning models.
-It involves doctors, speech therapists, linguistics, and computer scientists from different fields (artificial intelligence, computer music, software engineering) and was idealized as a tool for doctors and nurses to pre-diagnose this illness.
-After training a first batch of ML models to show that it is possible to make such pre-diagnoses, SPIRA envisions to create a new generation of more sophisticated models which will be tested in hospitals with real patients.
-Nevertheless, medical personnel do not have access to the SPIRA models, as they are not expected to have enough knowledge in Machine Learning to directly make predictions with them.
-Thus, the present research aims to provide the desired access to SPIRA models by designing, developing and deploying such an inference system to be used by medical personnel.
+This monograph describes the planning, implementation and deployment of an intelligent distributed inference system that allows medical personnel to perform a respiratory insufficiency pre-diagnosis using the models created by SPIRA.
+The research shows the advantages in responsiveness and resilience obtained by adopting a reactive microservices architecture.
+Moreover, it emphasizes the importance of MLOps in modern Machine Learning Engineering through the lessons learned from a preliminary system.
+The impacts on quality obtained by following these principles are highlighted with the implementation of a pipeline and a registry to automate the deploy of new models in the final version of the inference system.

 ## Proposal